tchivato/Decay_calculator/README.md

 Boot the Raspberry and wait for the script to load.

 Since it has no battery the Raspberry will ask the user to update the time whenever it its switched off.
-Input time as hhmm and <intro>.
+Input time as hhmm.

 LCD will show the dose calibrator information: isotope, activity, units and real time in lower right corner.